TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-06-wow-to-change-php-code-with-abstract-syntax-tree.md

 layout: post
 title: "How to change PHP code with Abstract Syntax Tree"
 perex: '''
-    ...
+    Today we can do amazing things with PHP.
+Thanks to AST and [nikic/php-parser](https://github.com/nikic/PHP-Parser) we can create very **narrow artificial intelligence, which can work for us**.
+    <br><br>
+    Let's create first its synapse!
 '''
-_tweet: "..."
+tweet: "Let AST change code for you #php #phpparser #ast #ai"
-_tweet_image: "..."
+tweet_image: "..."

 tested: true
 test_slug: Ast
 ---

 We need to make clear what are we talking about right at the beginning.
-When we say "PHP ast" There are 2 things that most of us can imagine:
+When we say "PHP AST", you can talk about 2 things:

 ### 1. php-ast